GraeA85/Graevehart/README.md

 ### **Frameworks, Libraries & Programs Used**

-* [Google Fonts](https://fonts.google.com/) was used to import Big Shoulders Text.
+* [Google Fonts](https://fonts.google.com/) was used to import the font used throughout the website.
 * [Git](https://git-scm.com/) was used for version control by using the Gitpod terminal to commit to Git and Push to GitHub.
 * [GitHub](https://github.com/) was used to store the projects' code, and to handle version control.
-* [Paint.Net](https://www.getpaint.net/download.html) was used to edit and crop images.
+* [Photopea](https://www.photopea.com) was used to edit and crop images.
 * [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) was used to troubleshoot and test features and solve issues with responsiveness and styling.
 * [Am I Responsive?](https://ui.dev/amiresponsive) was used to show the website on a range of devices.
 * [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB) was used for debugging.